 The eyes play a central role in the language of the face.
-It is not for nothing that one speaks of "the windows to the soul".
-They reflect our feelings quite clearly.
-Although I can conjure a smile consciously on my mouth, but whether this smile also reaches my eyes, is questionable.
+It is not for nothing that one speaks of “the windows to the soul”.
+They reflect our feelings pretty clearly.
+Although I can consciously conjure a smile on my mouth, it is questionable whether this smile will also reach my eyes.

 A sincere smile

 A sincere smile is always reflected in the eyes.
 The pupils open and allow the light - and the message of the interlocutor - to penetrate our senses.
 A really open posture shows up in the enlarged pupils.
 They unconsciously awaken trust in others.